Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## Backlog

-1. Support a common directory for shared code between different chaincode
-2. Watch support for package.json
+1. Watch support for package.json
-3. Only copy changed files inside watch
+2. Only copy changed files inside watch
-4. Don't use a timeout, instead look for a message inside the output of the script which indicates it has started
+3. Don't use a timeout, instead look for a message inside the output of the script which indicates it has started
-5. Fake `fabric-shim` to support local debugging / local database (eg using json on the file system)
+4. Fake `fabric-shim` to support local debugging / local database (eg using json on the file system)
-6. Go language support
+5. Go language support